 ADDRESS BIT LABEL DEFAULT DESCRIPTION

 R202 (CAh) 13:12 LDOn_HIB_M 00 LDOn Hibernate behaviour:

 for LDO1 ODE [1:0] 00 = Select voltage image settings

 01 = disable output

 R205 (CDh) 10 = reserved

 for LDO2 11 = reserved

 9:8 LDOn_HIB_T 00 LDOn Hibernate signal select

 R208 (D0h) RIG [1:0] 00 = Hibernate register bit

 for LDO3 01 = L_PWR1

 10 = L_PWR2

 R211 (D3h) 11 = L_PWR3

 for LDO4

-Note: n is a numb er betwee n 1 and 4 that ider ntifies the indiv vidual LDO regulator
+Note: n is a numb er betwee n 1 and 4 that ide ntifies the indi vidual LDO regulator

-Table 83 Configuring Hardware Control for LDO Regulators
+Table 84 Configuring Hardware Control for LDO Regulators

 When the LDO Regulators are disabled, the output can be set to float or else the outputs can be actively discharged through internal resistors.
-This feature is controlled using the register bits described in Table 84.
+This feature is controlled using the register bits described in Table 85.

 Note that the "float" option is only supported when at least one other LDO Regulator remains enabled.
-If LDO Regulators 1, 2, 3 and 4 are all disabled, then the LDO Regulator outputs will be discharged, regardless of the LDOn_OPFLT registers.
+If LDO Regulators 1, 2, 3 and 4 are all disabled, then the LDO Regulator outputs will be discharged, regardless of the $LDOn_OPFLT$ registers.

 ADDRESS BIT LABEL DEFAULT DESCRIPTION

 R200 (C8h) 10 LDOn_OPFLT 0 Enable discharge of LDOn outputs

-for LDO1 when LDO n is disabled
+for LDO1 when LDOn is disabled

 0 = Enabled - Output to be discharged

 R203 (CBh) 1 = Disabled - Output is left floating

-for LDO2 Note - if LDO Regulators 1, 2, 3 and 4 are all disabled, then the outputs will all
+for LDO2 Note - if LDO Regulators 1, 2, 3 and 4

+are all disabled, then the outputs will all be discharged, regardless of the

-R206 (CEh) be discharged, regardless of the LDOn OPFLT bit.
+R206 (CEh) LDOn OPFLT bit.

-for LDO3
+for LDO3 EBON_OFFET bit.

 R209 (D1h)

 for LDO4

-Note: n is a number between 1 and 4 that identifies the individual LDO regulator
+Note: n is a num ber betwe en 1 and 4 that ider ntifies the indiv ridual LDO regulator

-Table 84 Output Float Control for LDO Regulators
+Table 85 Output Float Control for LDO Regulators

 Each LDO Regulator is monitored for voltage accuracy and fault conditions.
 An undervoltage condition is set if the voltage falls below 95% of the required level.
-The action taken in response to a fault condition can be set independently for each LDO Regulator, as described in Table 85.
+The action taken in response to a fault condition can be set independently for each LDO Regulator, as described in Table 86.
 The LDOn_ERRACT fields configure the fault response to disable the respective regulator or to shut down the entire system if desired.
 In addition, LDO Regulator fault conditions also generate a second-level interrupt (see Section 24).